MiaLWGH/WiSTraining/README.md

    ```
    ping -c 5 172.31.0.41
    ```
-   Note: You need to replace the IP address by the IP address of your server2.
+   Note: You need to replace the IP address in the command by the IP address of your server2.
 The '-c 5' means 5 counts of results.

    Does it work?
 Can you find out why?